Winding yarn from hanks into easy-to-use cakes by hand is time-consuming, hard, and annoying! Yarn Winders make this job easy.

 Nostepinne Yarn Ball Winder

-Here’s a lovely hand crafted Nostepinne, made from pine with fine rich wood grains.
-Pine is less expensive than birch wood.
+Here’s a lovely hand-crafted Nostepinne, made from cherry or walnut with refined, rich wood grains.
+It’s less expensive than birch wood.

 It’s carved to be comfortable to use.
 It creates center pull cakes.
 It has grooves to make it easier to grip and a smooth texture.